 Overview of Arkansas Taxes

-Property taxes in Arkansas are generally lower than in most other states.
-The statewide average effective property tax rate is just 0.59%, 14th-lowest in the U.S.
+Property taxes in Arkansas are lower than in most of the rest of the country.
+In fact, in 68 of the state’s 75 counties, annual taxes are lower than $800 on average.
+The statewide average effective property tax rate is just 0.63%, ninth lowest in the U.S.

 Enter Your Location Dismiss | Assessed Home Value Dismiss |